uwindsorcss/documents/constitution.md

 The **Head of Student Affairs** shall:

 1. Report to the Vice President.
-2. Be responsible for leading the Student Affairs team (i.e., Career Advisor, Senior Representative, Second Year Representative, First Year Representative(s)).
+2. Be responsible for leading the Student Affairs team (i.e., Career Advisor, Senior Representative, Second-Year Representative, First-Year Representative(s)).
 3. Maintain liaison between the Department of Computer Science and the Computer Science students regarding academic issues and policies.
 4. Be responsible for planning and executing strategies to develop student skills.
-5. Collaborate with the Head of Events to determine events that would benefit students (i.e., workshops to prepare for interviews, co-op, teach skills, prepare for courses, etc.)
+5. Collaborate with the Head of Events to determine events that would benefit students (e.g., workshops to prepare for interviews, co-op, teach skills, prepare for courses, etc.)
 6. Act as a moderator on the Computer Science Discord.

 The **Event Organizer** shall:

 1. Report to the Head of Events.
-2. Be responsible for communicating with venues to organize, schedule, and gather pricing events.
+2. Be responsible for communicating with venues to organize, schedule, and gather pricing for events.

 The **Event Coordinator(s)** shall:

 1. Report to the Head of Events.
 2. Be responsible for attending events and help manage the events while they are happening.
-3. Be in constant communication with the Head of Events to help arrange and organize the events, as well as organizing the payment method in an organized fashion.
+3. Be in constant communication with the Head of Events to help arrange and organize the events, as well as any necessary payments.
 4. Be responsible for photographing or recording events and share the photographs/videos with the Promotions Coordinator.
 5. Event Coordinators are limited to missing 2 events per semester or 4 events total per elected term before they are removed and replaced.